mujahidfa/cs506-notes-sp-2020/1-software-eng-processes.md

   - allows clients to have better introspection on whether a requirement is truly needed given the cost and time
 - highest priority functionalities tend to receive the most testing
 - early iterations act as prototype to help elicit requirements for later iterations

+**Cons**:

+- The client doesn't necessarily know what they want so it's hard to find a direction.
+- Requires clients to be present (not suitable for remote).
+- A lot more work than it has to be.

+### **Agile (Extreme programming or Scrum)**

+Approach development through very small increments of functionality.

+Relies on constant code improvement, user/client involvement in the dev team and pairwise programming.

+Agile, in practice, uses a version of Waterfall/Extreme in between because it works better and faster.
+A lot of companies have their own flavor.

+## **Spiral method**

+Process is represented as a **spiral** rather than as a sequence of activities with backtracking.

+Each loop in the spiral represents a phase in the process.

+No fixed phases such as specification or design.

+Loops in the spiral are chosen depending on what is required.

+Risks are explicitly assessed and resolved throughout the process.

+Steps:

+1. Set specific objectives
+2. Assess risks and put activities in place to mitigate those risks
+3. Choose a development model for the system (can be any of the generic models, very depends on the system)
+4. Review the projects and plan the next phase of the spiral

+Microsoft uses Spiral because they have so many systems to support so they have to be backwards compatible (i.e. Windows updates).

+**Pros**:

+- Good for mission critical or highly sensitive systems i.e. military/medical apps
+- The only software process model that has explicit risk management
+- Extensive documentation
+- Multiple versions of the system can be developed

+**Cons**:

+- There's no "clear" end to the project
+- Can get very expensive
+- Process is risk averse/reluctant (pro/con?)

+## **Extreme programming/Scrum (XP)**

+XP is like Iterative but taken to the extreme.

+- A lot more iterations because every iteration has only little scope to cover and small functionality.
+- Shorter development cycles/sprints (2-4 week development cycles)
+- No break between iterations to meet clients.

+### Cycle

+1. Meet with clients to elicit requirements.

+   - User stories/backlog items + acceptance test: acceptance test is to ensure it is something the user can do.
+   - User stories is what the user wants in detail.

+2. Planning

+   - Break stories into tasks and estimate costs i.e. how much effort needed to complete the task.
+The effort is based on previous baselines (i.e. effort points).
+   - Best if client gives their story priorities because if software is shipped not complete, at least the client can be satisfied.

+3. Implementations

+   - Write unit tests first
+   - Write simplest code to pass the tests
+   - Refactor code
+   - Pair programming

+4. Finish one part and iterate the process

+### XP Customer

+Have them as direct communication with the client.

+### User stories

+Have small Kanban boards that have user stories, and start asking what-if questions for specific details.
+We don't include implementation detail here (i.e. use Axios to call apis)

+### Acceptance tests

+Almost like unit tests, we build tests that test the interaction between functionalities.

+### Planning game

+**Pros**:

+- Code developed earlier has better quality because it gets tested multiple times on every iteration after it.

+## **Conclusion**

+1. If requirements are poorly understood or expected to change, best use a process with flexibility like Evolutionary, Iterative, Agile.

+2. If a big software system has so many moving parts that depend on each other, best use a sequential process like Spiral.

+3.

+### Mixed processes

+- With Spiral, new components may be developed using any of the 3 other methods
+- When UIs have to be tested by users, we will have to use a version of Iterative.